naveenpf/kerala_data/README.md

 http://mapshaper.org/

-Please use [https://wiki.openstreetmap.org/wiki/Kerala Kerala] page for up to date data.
+Please use https://wiki.openstreetmap.org/wiki/Kerala page for up to date data.
 This repositarty is maintained since GIS files cannot be imported to OSM directly due to license issue.